 The adjusted refusal rate for B (tourist/business) visas issued to Vietnamese citizens in 2018 was 26.2%, which means the issuance rate was 73.8%.
-I wish we had access to the same information for F-1 (student) visas broken down by institution.
+I wish we had access to the same information for F-1 (student) visas broken down by state and even institution and type of institution.

 Student visa issuance rates are generally quite a bit lower, more so at the US Consulate in HCMC than the US Embassy in Hanoi.
 I’ve heard of issuances rates ranging from less than 50% to over 75%.
 I work with a number of secondary and four-year institutions that boast an issuance rate of 100% in Viet Nam.